Investor Khosla: '60 Minutes' cleantech segment full of errors

-LOS ANGELES (Reuters) - Venture capitalist Vinod Khosla on Tuesday issued a harsh rebuke to “60 Minutes” a week after the news magazine TV show broadcast a report saying that Silicon Valley and Washington have little to show for their investments in clean technology.
+LOS ANGELES, Jan 14 (Reuters) - Venture capitalist Vinod Khosla on Tuesday issued a harsh rebuke to “60 Minutes” a week after the news magazine TV show broadcast a report saying that Silicon Valley and Washington have little to show for their investments in clean technology.

 The letter, which was posted on the website of Khosla’s Menlo Park, California firm, Khosla Ventures, went on to list what he called “numerous” reporting errors in “60 Minutes.”